B4UDW3RK5/Hackers/README.md

   - HACK THE PLANET.

- How can I help, how can I contribute?
+ How can I help or contribute to the project?

-  - Wideband this project, tell your friends, tell your favorite nerd news outlet, tell your lamer neighbor.
+  - Spread the virus!
+Tell your friends, tell your favorite nerd news outlet, tell your lamer neighbor.
 The only "profit" I want to make from this game is people sharing it and playing it and having fun.
 If anyone has a line to any of the cast members, let them know too haha.
 Tell them to leave me a voicemail.

+    Some things on my wishlist include:

+       1. An entry for HACKERS on BoardGameGeek.
+Don't forget to include the print-and-play files!

+       2. A proper backup on Internet Archive, not just an archive of the repo.

+       3. Reviews on YouTube.

+       4. A Tabletop Simulator port.

   - Make backups, just in case.